telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

 ## Import Settings

 The import settings are represented by the __HtmlImportSettings__ class.
-The options which you can specify are as follows:
+The options that you can specify are as follows:

 ### DefaultStyleSheet

-The property specifies the default style sheet which should be used.
-This is equivalent to the browser's "user agents style defaults", and specifies the formatting that should be applied by default to the elements (before all styles explicitly defined in the document).
+The property specifies the default style sheet that should be used.
+This is equivalent to the browser's "user agents style defaults" and specifies the formatting that should be applied by default to the elements (before all styles explicitly defined in the document).

 The default value, for example, specifies that "b" elements should be imported with "font-weight: bold".